Jsparrow/jsparrow.github.io/docs/rules/replace-j-unit4-assumptions-with-hamcrest-junit.md

 Since JUnit 5 contains no equivalent assumption methods, this rule eliminates an obstacle for migration to JUnit 5.

 ::: warning Requirements
-This rule requires the following library to be present:
+This rule requires the following libraries to be available in the project's classpath:
 * org.hamcrest:hamcrest-core:1.3
 * org.hamcrest:hamcrest-junit:1.0.0.0
 :::